Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/README.md

-# Time Series Insights client library for .NET
+# Azure Time Series Insights client library for .NET

 Azure Time Series Insights provides data exploration and telemetry tools to help you improve operational analysis.
 It's a fully managed analytics, storage, and visualization service where you can explore and analyze billions of Internet of Things (IoT) events simultaneously.